 Chapter 6.2 – Consequential amendments concerning the proposals made by the informal working group on the inspection and certification of tanks

-Submitted by Germany
+Submitted by Germany on behalf of the Working Group on Tanks

 Note: This document contains the text as agreed by the Working Group on Tanks.
 The representative of Germany added a few editorial comments for further consideration.